PowerShell/PowerShell/docs/building/internals.md

 ### psrp.windows

-To build `pwrshplugin.dll`, you need to install Visual Studio 2015 and run `Start-PSBootstrap -BuildWindowsNative` to install the prerequisits.
+To build `pwrshplugin.dll`, you need to install Visual Studio 2015 and run `Start-PSBootstrap -BuildWindowsNative` to install the prerequisites.
 Then run `Start-BuildNativeWindowsBinaries` to build the binary.
-For examlpe, the following builds the release flavor of the binary targeting x64 architecture.
+For example, the following builds the release flavor of the binary targeting x64 architecture.

 ```powershell
 Start-BuildNativeWindowsBinaries -Configuration Release -Arch x64